mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 blocks were interleaved with equally long fixation periods.
 To keep subjects engaged, they had to respond to slight contrast changes in the central fixation cross via button presses of the right hand.
 A single run of the paradigm took 5 min (5 repetitions of the ULLR-Fixation-URLL-Fixation sequence).
+For both of the spiral sequence designs (high-resolution spiral-out and combined spiral in/out, see next section), a single run of the paradigm was performed per subject.

 Spiral Trajectories and Sequence Timing
 ---------------------------------------